mutoo/aseprite-animalcrossing-qrcode-gen/README.md

 4. Restart Aseprite.

 P.S. the `lib` folder is a necessary part of this script, so please leave it with `generate-qrcode.lua`.

+You can also attach a shortcut to this script, more instruction can be found at [this post](https://community.aseprite.org/t/aseprite-scripts-collection/3599).

 ## Usage